robbievanleeuwen/minimal-mistakes/_posts/2017-11-13-cross-section-analysis.md

 * Bending moment about y-axis = 5 kN.m
 * Torsion moment = 1 kN.m
 * Transverse shear force in the x-direction = 5 kN
-* Transverse shear force in the x-direction = 3 kN
+* Transverse shear force in the y-direction = 3 kN

 The following code executes the analysis: